sumiya11/Groebner.jl/benchmark/arxiv_preprint/README.md

 This directory can be used to run benchmarks for `Groebner.jl`, `Singular`, `Maple`, `OpenF4`, and `msolve`.

-Benchmark systems are defined in `benchmark_systems.jl`.
+Benchmark systems are defined in `generate/benchmark_systems.jl`.

-Benchmark results will be printed to the stdout and also written to `results` directory.
+Benchmark results will be printed to the stdout and also written to a separate table in the `results` directory.

-The correctness of computed Groebner bases is validated by comparing the hashes of the output polynomials to the hashes of the true basis.

 ## Groebner.jl